Surface security overview

 |Microsoft Built UEFI||Software that configures the device and boots Windows 10

-Controls initial boot of device and Windows 10, then provides firmware runtime services to the OS. ensures significantly more control over the hardware of a device through SEMM on-prem management and DFCI cloud-based management through Microsoft Endpoint Manager
+Controls initial boot of device and Windows 10, then provides firmware runtime services to the OS. ensures significantly more control over the hardware of a device through SEMM on-prem management and DFCI cloud-based management through Microsoft Intune admin center

 |Manage Surface UEFI settings|

 |Physical TPM 2.0||Trusted Platform Module - Dedicated microcontroller designed to secure hardware through integrated cryptographic keys.